 - and implementing thorough validation processes.

-Using multiple data sources, such as electronic health records, imaging scans, and genetic information, can improve the accuracy of AI-driven insights.
+Utilizing multiple data sources, including electronic health records, imaging scans, and genetic information, can enhance the accuracy of AI-driven insights.

-To address biases in training data, it is important to:
+To address biases in training data, it is essential to:

 - identify gaps in representation,